cicorias/njit-is601-project/NOTES.md

+# Known issues
+- form can be NAV back and reposted - there is no resubmission prevention now.

 # TODO:
 use hidden fields for the meta-data about the survey response posting post and persist as JSON using https://medium.com/@philamersune/using-postgresql-jsonfield-in-sqlite-95ad4ad2e5f1